 Deer might occasionally damage this plant.

 Hibiscus Moscheutos Uses

-This plant works well in moist borders, rain garden, in large containers, as specimens, around ponds, streams, and other wet areas, and as summer screen.
+This plant works well in moist borders, marshes, rain gardens, in large containers, as specimens, around ponds, streams, and other wet areas, and as summer screens.

 They also look beautiful as temporary hedges in the late summer season.